Updated February 5, 2021

 Encouraged best practices

 - When possible, sports organizers should separate larger teams into smaller cohorts or "pods" to facilitate appropriate distancing during sports activities and minimize within-team contacts.
+Avoid mixing between pods as much as possible.

 - Require physicians notes for individuals who have a medical contraindication to wearing a face covering.